AO-StreetArt/Aesel/docs/pages/components.rst

 Adrestia
 --------

-Adrestia acts as the HTTP Gateway for external clients into Aesel.
+Adrestia acts as the HTTP & UDP Gateway for external clients into Aesel.
 It handles recieving direct requests from these clients, translating them into messages for underlying services, sending those messages and receiving a response, and translating that response back for client consumption.